able-app/docs/icebox/systems.md

 ## Core

-The next layer up in the Design System is our "Core" file containing Elements and Components, which are the equivalent to Atoms and Molecules in the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) structure. _Note, we've added our own lower level of "Particles" to add a much needed layer to the Atomic Design structure._
+The next layer up in the Design System is our "Core" file containing Primitives, Elements, Components and Collections of these.
+Elements and Components are the equivalent to Atoms and Molecules in the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) structure. _Note, we've added our own lower level of "Particles" and other segmentations like "Primitives" and "Collections" to add a much needed layers to the Atomic Design structure when speaking to the way we structure the design system._

 #### **Φ** Primitives

-At both the Element and Component level we have the need to separate out parts of the object \(element or component\) into even more simplistic objects before combining them as an element or component.
+At both the Element and Component level we have the need to separate out parts of the object \(Element or Component\) into even more simplistic objects before combining them as an element or component.
 Primitives are how we classify these simple objects.
 A good example of a "Primitive" is a single Tab, which doesn't serve much of a purpose on it's own, but when combined with other tabs, in an "Element" it is able to realize its purpose.

 #### **ε** Elements